Chuck Dixon: 1980s

-Chuck Dixon's earliest comics work was writing Evangeline for Comico Comics in 1984 and then for First Comics.
+Chuck Dixon's earliest comics work was writing Evangeline (illustrated by his then-wife Judith Hunt) for Comico Comics in 1984 and then for First Comics.
 Editor Larry Hama hired him to write back-up stories for Marvel Comics' Savage Sword of Conan.
 Writing under the name "Charles Dixon", he would eventually take over the lead feature of Conan on a semi-regular basis.
 He contributed stories to the Hama edited re-boot of Savage Tales highlighted by a number of western stories illustrated by John Severin.

 In 1986, he began working for Eclipse Comics, writing Airboy which was edited by Timothy Truman followed by Cat Yronwode for the bulk of its 50 issue run.
 Continuing to write for both Marvel and Eclipse on these titles, as well as launching Strike! with artist Tom Lyle in August 1987 and Valkyrie with artist Paul Gulacy in October 1987, he began work on Carl Potts' Alien Legion series for Marvel's Epic Comics imprint, under editor Archie Goodwin.
 He produced a three-issue adaptation of J. R. R. Tolkien's The Hobbit for Eclipse with artist David Wenzel between 1989 and 1990, and began writing Marc Spector: Moon Knight in June 1989 for editor Potts.